glotzerlab/signac-flow/doc/basics.rst

     def greeted(job):
         return job.isfile('hello.txt')

-Our workflow would then be completely determined like this:
+Executing this workflow in an ad-hoc manner could be accomplished like this:

 .. code-block:: python